MarwanFr/LucideAvaloniaUI/README.md

 ### What is it?

 **Lucide Icons for AvaloniaUI** is a library that allows you to integrate over 1400 modern and elegant icons into your AvaloniaUI projects.
-This library offers a wide range of customizable icons to enhance the user interface of your applications.
+This library offers a wide range of icons to enhance the user interface of your applications.

 ### What is it for?